-Those days are long gone.
+Those days -- and this is foreshadowing, but it was before data observability; we'll get to that soon enough -- are long gone.
 Managing IT costs and maximizing ROI is so difficult today that it has spawned a whole new speciality called FinOps.
 And the cloud is only partly to blame.
 There are four reasons why tracking and controlling IT costs, including your data costs, is so hard:

-1) Your data infrastructure and data pipelines are much more complicated and sprawling than before
+1) Your data infrastructure and data pipelines are more complicated and sprawling

 They stream real-time data using Kafka, and feed ML applications from Databricks lakehouses, all in the name of becoming data-driven digital enterprises.
 However, the more cutting-edge cloud-native data applications they deploy, the more complex their infrastructure grows.

 While many data vendors tout themselves as one-stop shops, the reality is that most enterprises are not ready to standardize on a single vendor.
 Some companies are investing many millions in loosely organized, multi-year consolidation projects, but the overwhelming scope of these efforts cause most to abandon them while their data infrastructure continues to expand.
 And the rare company that succeeds in standardizing onto a single SaaS data provider will find themselves on a new upgrade treadmill that creates high operational complexity of a different kind.